Editor’s Note: This article is reprinted from

 “Devices such as iPods and other MP3 players are basically storage devices; some can store substantial amounts of data and are innocuous enough that their presence is almost unnoticed in our daily lives,” says Tom Scocca, investigator and global security consultant for a large provider of microprocessor manufacturing technology.
 “Controls targeted at these devices should be based not on the type of device, but on the risk that companies are willing to accept by allowing any type of external

-device into the environment.”
+storage device into the environment.”

 iPods stand out from most other types of removable media because their intended use—to play music and videos—is entertainment, whereas a thumb drive, for example, is clearly designed to copy files.